tkarakai-gto/notes/docker_notes.md

 * Written in `go`
 * No UI, more like an HTTPS server
 * Default port: 5000
-* Can act as a registry proxy to cahce images pulled through Docker Hub
+* Can act as a registry proxy to cache images pulled through Docker Hub
-* By deault it uses TLS, unless talking to localhost
+* By default it uses TLS, unless talking to localhost

 * `docker container run -d -p5000:5000 --name registry registry` - That's it.
 * `docker image tag hello-world 127.0.0.1:5000/hello world` - Tags it in the local registry